minnojs/minno-quest/docs/quest/introduction.md

 ### Thats it

 The most important part of every questionnaire is the sequence.
-This is where you tell piQuest how to interact with the participants.
+This is where you tell miQuest how to interact with the participants.
 In our case we want to simply present a single page with a single question so we get something like this:

 ```javascript
 define(['questAPI'], function(Quest){